 Figure 1 shows a 40’ radius dashed reference arc.
 An extremely low-powered car plus a requirement for a perpendicular exit will result in driving something like this arc in a generic turnaround.
 However, autocross corners are usually so tight and slow (as compared to most race tracks) that even “low-power” cars can use a slightly spiral exit, something like exit spiral A. The spiral entry shown, entry spiral A, assumes we enter perpendicular to the gate like we did in Part 1.
 Now we are going to change that assumption.

-In Figure 2 we add an angled entry.
+In Figure 2 we add an angled entry leading to entry spiral B.

-This ties in with another thing Brolliard teaches us, namely that we want to take advantage of as much of a 90 degree entry spiral as possible, which in Figure 2 we did not do.
-Now we have a 90 degree entry spiral and the apex is displaced beyond the centerline where we have no problem transitioning to exit spiral A.
+This ties in with another thing Brolliard teaches us, namely that we want to take advantage of as much of a 90 degree entry spiral as possible for any corner of 90 degrees or more, which in Figure 2 we did not do.
+Now in figure 3 we have a full 90 degree entry spiral and the apex, denoted by a phantom brown cone, becomes displaced beyond the centerline where we have no problem transitioning to exit spiral A.

 This is what should happen, I believe, when you can create an angle on entry but can have no angle (or less angle) on the exit: the apex point moves toward the exit.